Primary teaching at Nottingham Trent University (NTU)

-See the places available for 2019 entry with our partner schools on our School Direct places list.
+The 2020 entry places are yet to be allocated.
+You can seee the places available for 2019 entry with our partner schools on our School Direct places list.

 You can search for courses on the UCAS Teacher Training and apply using a two-tier process.
 Apply 1 allows you to choose three teacher training courses.
 If you are unsuccessful in Apply 1, you can choose to apply for alternative courses during Apply 2.

 When completing your application, do consider the particular features of the school, federation or alliance to which you are applying and make sure your personal statement recognises these.

 Please read our notes on the University's commitment to delivering the educational services advertised.